raspberrypi/linux/Documentation/userspace-api/media/v4l/pixfmt-nv12.rst

 If the Y plane has pad bytes after each row, then the CbCr plane has as many pad bytes after its rows.

+``V4L2_PIX_FMT_NV12_COL128`` is the tiled version of ``V4L2_PIX_FMT_NV12`` with the image broken down into 128 pixel wide columns of Y followed by the associated combined CbCr plane.
+The normal bytesperline is effectively fixed at 128.
+However the format requires knowledge of the stride between columns, therefore the bytesperline value has been repurposed to denote the number of 128 byte long lines between the start of each column.

 **Byte Order.**
 Each cell is one byte.